faskai/amethyst/README.md

 `task b` Plan todo, things to carry and pack using `@todoist` `await a` `await b`
-Send `@email` with the final plan end day_planner
+Send `@email` with the final plan end agent

-In this block:
+In this example:
-* An `agent` is essentially a `block` of code (instructions).
-They're the same thing, and you can call them either.
+* An `agent` is composed of a `block` of code (instructions).
 * Tools:  `get_weather` is a tool.
 * Agents: `all_trails`, `open_table` are agents provided by AllTrails, and OpenTable respectively. `browse_agent` is a general browser use agent that can open up the browser, navigate sites and perform actions such as book parking. `email` is an email agent that can read and send emails. `@todoist` manages todo lists.
+* Each line will be executed one-by-one by the agent.
+We will also support multi-line blocks.
 * Syntax:
   * Typical `if`, `else` blocks used in programming.
-  * `task {task_name}` is an async `block` of code.
+  * `task {task_name}` is an **async** `block` of code.
 By default they're fire and forget.
 If used like `await task_name` the program blocks until the task is done.
   * They're all case insensitive.

 #### Agent 2 – all_trails
 > Find trails from description using `@find_trails`.
 Verify using `@all_trails_verifier`.
-##### Agent 2.2 – all_trails_verifier (Optional)
+##### Agent 2.1 – all_trails_verifier (Optional)
-> Verify that the trail matches the extact metrics such as length, elevation gain, etc., and description such as views.
+> Verify that the trail matches the exact metrics such as length, elevation gain, etc., and description such as "lookout views".

-Agent 2.2 shows how multiple agents can be used to review each other in a single block or task for accuracy.
-This is important for enterprise workflows, such as financial accounting.
+Agent 2.1 shows how multiple agents can be used to review each other in a single block for accuracy.
+This could be important for enterprise workflows, such as financial accounting.
+We believe that in future this too will be abstracted within LLM providers, and developers won't have to do this explicitly.

-And so on... (other agents not described for brevity)
+And so on... (other agents not described for brevity).

-Use it like this in a chat thread:
+Use the new agent like this in a chat thread:

 > Plan my saturday `@day_planner`